williamnixon20/Tucil1_13521123/README.md

 2. Run the following command `g++ -o bin/main src/main.cpp -lm`.
 This will compile the main.cpp code and put in on bin/main.
 3. Execute the program by running the command `./bin/main`.
 Enjoy!

+## How to use
+If you want the cards to be generated randomly, enter 1.
+If you want the cards to be manualaly inputted, enter 2.

 Program accepts inputs in the form of 1-13 or A, 2-10, J, K, Q.

+Program outputs the number of solution and the solutions.
+Enter y/Y if you want to save the output to a file.
+Enter t/T if you wanna skip the step.

 ## Author information
 13521123 - William Nixon - K01